Fluoride water filter lab test review

 Brita

 Brita has been manufacturing water filters since the 1960s.
 Brita’s headquarters are in Oakland, California, but they’re the most recognised water filter brand in the UK.
-We bought the popular 2.4L "Marella" filter jug (that came with 3 Maxtra Pro cartridges) for £23.99.
+We bought the popular 2.4L Marella filter jug (that came with 3 Maxtra Pro cartridges) for £23.99.
 The Brita was the cheapest of the filters we tested.

 Brita's marketing says the Maxtra Pro filter has natural microcarbon from coconut shells and powerful ion-exchange resin pearls.
 These help soften water, protect appliances, and reduce metals like lead and copper.
 Their marketing makes no claim that the filter removes fluoride.